Go Back To The Blackboard And Play The Bouncing Game All Day With Chalk Ball Lite

 I almost didn’t make it to the deadline for this article.
 Damn, some time-waster games really live up to the term.
 It’s not a genre yet, but I think it soon will be.
 Some games of this ilk had their birth in the Flash games of yesterday.
 Today, it’s all mobile as we see the addictive games taking over the Android and iOS platforms.

 I have fallen victim to time and Chalk Ball Lite.
-You can find it recommended under the Puzzles/Logic category on our Best Android Games page.
 It was less puzzling and more hair-wrenching, if you ask me.
 And I have a clutch full of hair and very little points to show for it.
 Chalk Ball Lite is deceptively simple.
 It is a game where you have to keep bouncing a ball around just for your survival.

 It reminded me of the perennial favorite, Pinball.
 So is it simple?
 Yes and no.